sbecker11/youtube-search-app/README.md

 This command will display a list of all running containers, including their container IDs, names, and status.

-## Running LocalStack with DynamoDB
+## Running LocalStack with DynamoDb

-To start the LocalStack service with DynamoDB, use the following command:
+To start the LocalStack service with DynamoDb, use the following command:

 ```sh
 docker-compose -f docker-compose-dynamodb-only.yml up